St. Cloud Hospital is committed to providing patients with the highest quality care in the safest and most effective manner possible.

 Minnesota Adverse Health Event Report

 State law requires that hospitals report adverse health events to the Minnesota Hospital Association (MHA).
-There are 28 such reportable events, including wrong-site surgery, falls, pressure ulcers and medication errors that cause patient death or disability.
+Reportable events include wrong-site surgery, falls, pressure ulcers and medication errors that cause patient death or disability.

 The purpose of reporting the events is to help hospitals focus on learning what went wrong and taking steps to prevent it from happening again.